mcgrof/kdevops_vagrant/README.md

 kdevops_vagrant
 ===============

-kdevops_vagrant is an ansible role which deployes a community shared kdevops Vagrant file into your project.
+kdevops_vagrant is an ansible role which deploys a community shared kdevops Vagrant file into your project.
 This ansible role copies the Vagrantfile project namespace directory, and can optionally run vagrant for you.

-The goal behind this ansible role to allow the ability to *share* the same scalable Vagrantfile easily between projects, and gives the Vagrantfile a home to allow contributors to advance it, and document it.
+The goal behind this ansible role is to allow the ability to *share* the same scalable Vagrantfile easily between projects, and gives the Vagrantfile a home to allow contributors to advance it, and document it.